dotnet/docs/includes/core-changes/networking/5.0/negotiatestream-sslstream-dont-fail-on-successive-begin-calls.md

-### NegotiateStream and SslStream no longer allow successive Begin operations
+### NegotiateStream and SslStream allow successive Begin operations

 Error cases on security streams are handled differently and successive calls to `BeginAuthenticateAsServer` or `BeginAuthenticateAsClient` no longer fail.